Ex parte Endo: Endo, Korematsu, and end of internment

+done was formulated in regulations and in a so-called handbook open to the public."
+He called it "inadmissible to suggest that some inferior public servant exceeded the authority granted by executive order in this case."

 The Roosevelt administration, having been alerted to the Court's decision, issued Public Proclamation No. 21 the day before the Endo and Korematsu rulings were made public, on December 17, 1944.
 It rescinded the exclusion orders and declared that Japanese Americans could begin returning to the West Coast in January 1945.